nova-model/nova-tutorial/episodes/06-Advanced-Data-Modeling.md

 ### Using callbacks in ViewModel to react to validation errors

 Sometimes, you may want to respond to UI validation errors beyond just marking a field as invalid (which happens automatically).
-In such cases, you can add a callback to the `new_bind` function (modify `src/trame_with_pydantic/app/view_models/main.py`):
+In such cases, you can add a callback to the `new_bind` function.

+4. Using callbacks with `new_bind` (`src/trame_with_pydantic/app/view_models/main.py`) (modify):

 ```python
 class MainViewModel: